Providing Tangible Donation Recognition on a Budget

 That example in itself is proof that “tangible recognition” doesn’t need to be substantial or expensive.
 You should probably aim for the opposite of expensive, in fact.
 This doesn’t need to be a daunting task.

 First, set yourself a limit.
 It’s impractical to try to provide recognition for every dollar that gets dropped in your bucket at a fundraising event, but maybe you’re going to offer recognition for every donation over $50, or over $100 – it’s your choice and your prerogative.

 Start small.
 Send out thank you notes on branded postcards.
-You can get large quantities printed relatively cheaply through companies like Vistaprint.ca, and then your overhead is just about the cost of postage.
-This postcard could end up on a fridge, or a bulletin board, or worst-case scenario, in the garbage.
+You can get large quantities printed relatively cheaply through companies like Vistaprint.ca, and your overhead is just about the postage cost.
+This postcard could end up on a fridge, a bulletin board, or worst-case scenario, in the garbage.
 While the latter is unfortunate, all variations of the former give you visibility and remind your donor of your cause whenever they see the card.
 Keep yourself front of mind!

-If your organization has a physical location – such as a museum or a community centre, you can offer so-called (by me) purchasable donations.
-Often donors have the opportunity to “purchase” commemorative somethings – seats, benches, bricks, etc. They can dedicate a small message on these, inscribing a monument to someone’s memory or perhaps just creating a physical legacy for themselves.
-While this is tangible recognition for a specific kind of donation, it’s still incentive for donors to meet a specific milestone.
+If your organization has a physical location – such as a museum or a community center, you can offer so-called (by me) purchasable donations.
+Often donors have the opportunity to “purchase” commemorative somethings – seats, benches, bricks, etc. They can dedicate a small message to these, inscribing a monument to someone’s memory or perhaps just creating a physical legacy for themselves.
+While this is tangible recognition for a specific kind of donation, it’s still an incentive for donors to meet a specific milestone.